 I want to encourage you to embark on this mission even if you’re not fully ready.
 I’ve had to do this myself and remind myself that if I wait until I feel like doing something…I’ll likely never feel ready.
 Don’t wait until XYZ is in place…instead–just start moving forward.

 Doing the right thing when you don’t feel like it can change the way you feel.
 Sometimes you have to take action in order for you to be excited about doing it.
 It’s like working out…once you start working out, you typically feel more motivated to keep going.

 Action creates momentum.

 This is where routines really help you.
-There are mornings when I don’t feel like doing my Morning Upgrade cards, but I do it anyway.
+There are mornings when I don’t feel like doing my morning routine, but I do it anyway.
 After a few minutes, I get into it.
 Don’t worry about feeling like doing something, just do it anyway.

 Strategies to Become Your Own Hero

 I’ve written about a lot of these strategies before in other aspects of personal development.
 You’ll see that the key to becoming your own hero and advancing your personal development journey is to put in the reps and consistently make the right decisions (perfection is not possible, but get it right most of the time).